emaloney/MBDataEnvironment/README.md

 The default environment contains everything you need to get started using the Mockingbird Data Environment.

-You can also provide your own *manifest file* that contains additional declarations allowing you to customize the initial state of the environment.
-If your application provides a `manifest.xml` file in its resources, you can load the environment using:
+You can also provide your own *manifest file* that contains additional declarations allowing you to customize the initial state of the environment when it is loaded.

+The manifest is an XML file (typically named `manifest.xml`) that contains MBML markup for customizing and configuring the Mockingbird environment.
+(MBML is an XML derivative that stands for **M**ocking**b**ird **M**arkup **L**anguage.)

+If your application provides a `manifest.xml` file in its resources, instead of calling `loadDefaultEnvironment`, you could load the environment using:

 ```objc
 [MBEnvironment loadFromManifest];